Sir Archibald White, 4th Baronet: Cricket career

-Army Service
+Army service

 From 1897 to 1908 White held a commission with the Yorkshire Artillery Militia, a part-time militia regiment based in Scarborough, North Yorkshire.
 He was promoted to lieutenant on 8 March 1899.
 During the Second Boer War (1899–1902) a number of militia officers were seconded for active service replacing those officers serving in South Africa, and White served with the Royal Artillery from March 1900.

 First World War

 Thereafter he joined the Nottinghamshire Royal Horse Artillery, a Territorial battery commanded by Sir Joseph Lacock of Wiseton.
 The regiment was officered by local gentry, who used their own hunters as chargers.

-Gallipolli
+Gallipoli

 The battery was shipped off to Egypt in March 1915, with Sir Archibald holding the rank of Captain.
-In August 1915 the battery took part in the landings at Sulva Bay during the Gallipolli campaign.
+In August 1915 the battery took part in the landing at Suvla Bay during the Gallipoli campaign.

-Senussi Campaign
+Senussi campaign

-The Battery returned to Egypt in November 1915 before participating in the Senussi Campaign in December 1915.
+The Battery returned to Egypt in November 1915 before participating in the Senussi campaign in December 1915.
 This raid was organised by the Duke of Westminster with his armoured car Battalion.
 Sir Archibald became extremely ill with dysentery and jaundice at this time and was shipped back down the coast to Alexandria in the hold of a cattle boat.
 His brother officers never expected to see him again, but his strong constitution enabled him to recover sufficiently to be shipped back to England in January 1916, where he recovered but was no longer fit for service overseas.